feross/buffer/README.md

 ## license

 MIT.
-Copyright (C) [Feross Aboukhadijeh](http://feross.org), Romain Beauxis, and other contributors.
+Copyright (C) [Feross Aboukhadijeh](http://feross.org), and other contributors.
+Originally forked from an MIT-licensed module by Romain Beauxis.